Comparing camera performance using the EMVA1288 imaging performance standard

 Before electrons are digitized they are stored within the pixel, referred to as the Well.
 The number of electrons that can be stored within the well is called Saturation Capacity or Well Depth.
 If the well receives more electrons than the saturation capacity additional electrons will not be stored.

 Once light collection is completed by the pixel, the charge in the well is measured and this measurement is called the Signal.
-The measurement of the signal in Figure 1 is represented by an arrow gage.
+The measurement of the signal in Figure 1 is represented by an arrow gauge.
 The error associated with this measurement is called Temporal Dark Noise or Read Noise.

 Finally, Grey Scale is determined by converting the signal value, expressed in electrons, into a 16-bit Analog to Digital Units (ADU) pixel value.
 The ratio between the analog signal value to digital grey scale value is referred to as Gain and is measured in electrons per ADU.
 The gain parameter as defined by the EMVA1288 standard should not be confused with the gain of the “analog to digital” conversion process.